 Call Rock Steady Boxing at 651-688-9999 to learn more about the program and the monthly membership fees.

-Boxing classes, taught by Rock Steady Boxing Certified Coaches, include an exercise program that attacks Parkinson’s at its vulnerable neurological points.
-While focusing on overall fitness, strength training, reaction time and balance, workouts include: focus mitts, heavy bags, speed bags, jump rope, core work, calisthenics and circuit weight training.
+Boxing classes are taught by Rock Steady Boxing Certified Coaches and include an exercise program that attacks Parkinson’s at its vulnerable neurological points.
+The program focuses on overall fitness, strength training, reaction time and balance, HIIT and circuit training.
 No boxing experience is necessary and people of all ages are invited to participate.
 Boxers, both male and female, range in age from mid-30s to early 90s.
 Boxing gloves are the only equipment needed.

 Rock Steady Boxing Program Director Jeffrey Rank is dedicated to developing programs in Eagan for older adults to help them remain active and healthy.
 Jeffrey’s passion and enthusiasm for improving the quality of life for those living with Parkinson’s shine through his coaching and leadership.